janko/down/README.md

 users (e.g. through `remote_<avatar>_url` in CarrierWave), then downloading is suddenly not as simple as it appears to be.

-### `StringIO`
+### StringIO

 Firstly, you may think that `open-uri` always downloads a file to disk, but that's not true.
 If the downloaded file has 10 KB or less, `open-uri` actually returns a `StringIO`.
 In my application I needed that the file is always downloaded to disk.
-This is a wrong design decision, so Down patches this behaviour and always returns a `Tempfile`.
+This was obviously a wrong design decision from the MRI team, so Down patches this behaviour and always returns a `Tempfile`.

 ### Metadata